guidoschmidt/clotho/preference-testing/planning.md

 **Typeface Selection:**

+1. Droid Serif
-1. Open Sans
+2. Open Sans
-2. Roboto Slab
 3. Roboto Condensed
-4. Droid Serif
+4. Roboto Slab
 5. Source Code Pro
-6. Source Sans Pro
-7. Ubuntu
+6. Ubuntu

 ---

 ## Color

-- Red/green?
-- Color symbolization?
--
+1. Objects such as a liver, a tumor
+2. Things such as a computer tomography, an ultrasound examination, an x-ray image
+3. Everything is okay
+4. There might be something wrong
+5. An error occurred
+6. Nothing is okay
+7. No error occurred
+8. Something that can be true or false
+9. A number
+10.